Earthquakes on April 2, 2026

 130.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.7 earthquake 11 km NE of Cruz Bay, U.S. Virgin Islands at 21:35 UTC on April 2, 2026.
-At a depth of 130.0 km, the event was intermediate depth.
+A magnitude 3.7 seismic event took place 11 km NE of Cruz Bay, U.S. Virgin Islands on April 2, 2026 at 21:35 UTC.
+The hypocenter lay at 130.0 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 18.403°, -64.713°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02